rafaelmchaves/card-transactions/README.md

  ```

 The endpoints are in the controller layer.
-These endpoints call the service that are in the domain layer.
+These endpoints call the useCases classes that are in the domain layer.

-These services can call domain classes and infrastructure layer.
+These useCases can call domain classes and infrastructure layer.
 To access an implementation in infrastructure layer, the
 services must call the interface Port.
 The idea is each interface port has at least one implementation.
 In our case, Port interfaces are implemented by Repository classes.
 For example, we have the `AccountPort`.
 The implementation of this interface is `AccountRepository`. `AccountRepository` has its own H2 implementation
 of how to create and find an account.

-If in the future, we want to create a specific microservice for account, so we change the implementation of `AccountPort` from `AccountRepository` to `AccountRest`.
+If in the future, we want to create a specific microservice for account management, so we change the implementation of `AccountPort` from `AccountRepository` to `AccountRest`.
 But the interface don't change.
 We continue call the getAccount interface method in the domain.
 So, if the change was in the infrastructure technology, so the domain should not change, in theory.

 ## Database